microsoft/hlsl-specs/proposals/0026-hlsl-long-vector-type.md

 ## Open Issues

 * Q: Is there a limit on the Number of Components in a vector?
-  * A: 128.
-It's big enough for some known uses.
+  * A: 1024.
+It's big enough for known uses.
 There aren't concrete reasons to restrict the vector length.
 Having a limit facilitates testing and sets expectations for both hardware and software developers.